ShopCtrl-AG/ShopCtrlDocs/docs/User-Guide/02-ShopCtrl-Setup/03-Sales-Channel-Setup/Connectors/Amazon/Amazon-1P/setting-up-integration-with-amazon-1p/amazon-1p-setting-up-shopctrl-synchronization.md

 You can **add new** fulfillment centers, override the addresses of existing ones or add mapping to your internal code directly from this pane.
 * **Preload Default Centers:** To easily add your internal codes to the most common centers, use the **‘Add Default FCs’** button.
 This will populate the list with Amazon's standard fulfillment centers.
 * **Add a New Fulfillment Center:** If Amazon notifies you of a new fulfillment center code, please **add** it to this list to ensure seamless order import.
 * **Mapp Internal Codes (ShipToPartyRef):** This column allows you to map your internal codes to each fulfillment center.
 During order import, ShopCtrl will add this code as the ShipToPartyRef parameter to the order.
-This provides a unique identifier for integration when pushing orders further into your ERP or internal system.
+This provides a unique identifier for integration when pushing orders further into your internal system.
 * **Edit Information:** Edit the address or ShipToPartyRef fields for any entry.
 * **Save Changes:** Save the shop settings to apply any changes immediately.
 * **Clean Up:** After mapping your codes, you can click **‘Remove rows with empty ShipToPartyRef’** to clean up the list and remove any default centers you don't use.